27 November 2018

 Are typically just starting out.
 If you’re building from scratch.. you don’t have a whole lot slowing you down.

 It is unfortunate, but every start-up I’ve encountered and worked with that was more than 3 years old, had some form serious technical challenges impeding their speed.
 They were unable to capitalize on many or most opportunities presented to them.
 This is a recipe for failure.

 It does happen that a start-up has both moved quickly in the early stages and continued to expand its technology through that growth without resulting in crippling technical debt.
 It’s rare though.

 This article is not going to focus on how you achieve an agile, maintainable, expandable technical stack from day one and keep it through year five and beyond (though I’ve executed on teams achieving this, it is possible).

 Instead, we’re going to look at how a business and their tech stack can move from a crippling slow speed of engineering to one where your technology is able to facilitate business exploration and growth with ease.
 I’ve seen it done.
 It doesn’t happen overnight, involves significant trade-offs.. and can be a myriad of combined strategies.

-We’re talking about the scenario where a business has gradually found the flexibility of their tech stack decreasing and they’ve reach the point of ‘Ok, we’re ready to do something about about this: shift things and make compromises to increase flexibility for business capacity or expansion.’
+We’re talking about the scenario where a business has gradually found the flexibility of their tech stack decreasing and they’ve reached the point of ‘Ok, we’re ready to do something about this: shift things and make compromises to increase flexibility for business capacity or expansion.’

 Understand the picture